kyma-project/kyma/docs/03-tutorials/00-security/sec-02-setup-mtls-gateway.md

    ```bash
    export DOMAIN_TO_EXPOSE_WORKLOADS={DOMAIN_NAME}
    ```
-   >**NOTE:** `DOMAIN_NAME` is the domain that you own, for example, api.mydomain.com.
+   >**NOTE:** `DOMAIN_NAME` is the domain that you own, for example, api.mydomain.com

 2. Create a Namespace and export its value as an environment variable.
-Skip the step if you already have a Namespace.
+Skip this step if you already have a Namespace.
 Run:

     ```bash
     export NAMESPACE={NAMESPACE_NAME}